Student Details - Student Goals (Grades 3-5 and 6+)

 You can also set goals using the goal calculator.
 To start, select Use Goal Calculator.

 Then, in the Goal Calculator, if the student has taken more than one Star Reading test this school year, use the Star Reading Range drop-down list to choose which reading range to base the student's goals on; the ranges may be shown as Zones of Proximal Development or Lexile® Ranges.
+(If the student has taken multiple tests in the same day, note that only the range from the last test that day will be in the drop-down list.)
 If the student has not taken a Star Reading test, a grade level is shown instead, and you can change it if necessary.
 The grade level format is grade.month (such as 5.5 for fifth grade in the fifth month).

 Use the Average Book Level drop-down list to choose the type of goal that you want to set: Moderate (at the low end of the range shown above), Moderately Ambitious (20% higher), or Ambitious (40% higher).